clicon/clixon/README.md

 CLIXON is covered by GPLv3, and is also available with commercial license.

-See COPYING for license, CHANGELOG for recent changes.
+See LICENSE for license, CHANGELOG for recent changes.